Puzzle Massive

 - Puzzle Massive is a project that seems to have a never ending feature list that I want to implement.

 - I'm glad that I took piecemaker out of my old Puzzle Massive code and made it into a more generic Python application other people can benefit from.
-Puzzle Massive of course still drives innovation with piecemaker and I am still the only one developing it.
+Puzzle Massive still drives innovation with piecemaker and I maintain it as an open source project.

-- I'm more aware of the browser limits when it comes to image size and trying to render puzzles with 40,000 pieces.
+- I'm more aware of the browser limits when trying to render puzzles with 40,000 pieces.

 - Is an online puzzle with 40,000 pieces realistically doable?
 Maybe if there were lots of players all working together on it.
 That's the goal.